mikebowler/jekyll_jirametrics/config_charts.md

 end
 ```

 It is a straight-line fit, so it describes the window you are looking at rather than predicting beyond it, it cannot show a trend that changed direction partway through, and a handful of unusually long items will tilt it noticeably.
+A group needs at least three items before a line is drawn at all, since two will always fit a straight line perfectly and so tell you nothing.
+Even then, nothing checks how well the line fits, so a scattered cloud with no real trend in it still gets a confident looking line through it.
 The chart says as much underneath itself when the lines are turned on.

 The same option is available on [`pull_request_cycle_time_scatterplot`](#pull_request_cycle_time_scatterplot).